atornel/Aduct/docs/guide/overview.rst

 Framing an Application
 ----------------------

-Now we describe how to create a convenient interface using Qtk.
+Now we describe how to create a convenient interface using Aduct.

 -  Make all the basic things required to make the application, like collecting plugins, user data.